niekvenlo/abn-app/README.md

 - `npm install @tanstack/react-query`, to manage server state;
 - `npm install use-query-params`, to manage query string state in the url.

 I did not use a CSS-in-JS library, although of course typically I would in practical apps.
+I liked using Chakra UI, but didn't think it would a good idea to confuse this project.